tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/访问管理/使用 CDN 加速访问/海外加速配置_intl.md

 ## Overview

-Tencent Cloud's Global Content Delivery (GCD) allows the worldwide acceleration of static content, content download and delivery, audio/video on-demand service, and other services using Tencent's globally distributed high-performance cache nodes.
+Tencent Cloud Global Content Delivery (GCD) distributes Tencent's high-performance cache nodes globally, which accelerate worldwide static content, content download and delivery, audio/video on-demand services.
-Tencent Cloud's GCD is on trial with limited quota for applicants.
-Submit a trail application if you need to use this feature.
+Tencent Cloud GCD is under open beta test and the quota is limited.
+Submit an application if you want to have a try.
 For more information, see [How to apply for trial](https://cloud.tencent.com/document/product/673/30415).
 The following describes how to configure GCD for CDN.

 >!You need to apply for activating GCD before you can use this feature.